 Ms. Ballack has extensive experience in a wide variety of complex technology and intellectual property alliances and transactions.
 Representative matters include: licensing arrangements; research and development collaborations; joint ventures; strategic alliances and corporate partnering transactions; intellectual property acquisitions and divestitures; manufacture and supply arrangements; distribution and reseller arrangements; co‑marketing alliances; consulting and professional services agreements; and other arrangements involving the commercial exploitation of technology and intellectual property.
 Ms. Ballack’s practice also includes providing intellectual property assistance in connection with private equity, M&A and other corporate transactions.
 Ms. Ballack is frequently engaged as a guest speaker on topics relating to technology and intellectual property transactions.

-- Technology and intellectual property alliances, transactions, acquisitions and divestitures on behalf of Advanced Technology Investment Company, Applied Materials, Archipelago Learning, ArthroCare, Bebo, Cardinal Health, Ceres, Cisco Systems, CPU Technology, Darling International, Genentech, Genetic Finance, Getty Images, Intel, Koch Industries, L-1 Identity Solutions, Life Technologies (formerly Applied Biosystems), Maruho Co.
-Ltd., Maxim Integrated Products, Microsoft, Panasonic, PDL Biopharma, Pioneer Hi-Bred International (a DuPont company), Symantec, Texas Instruments, The Progeria Research Foundation, Trimble Navigation, United Way, Wind River Systems and Yahoo!
+- Technology and intellectual property alliances, transactions, acquisitions and divestitures on behalf of Advanced Technology Investment Company, Apple, Applied Materials, ArthroCare, Cardinal Health, Getty Images, GLOBALFOUNDRIES, Illumina, Intel, Maxim Integrated, Micron Technology, Panasonic, PDL Biopharma, Pioneer Hi-Bred International (a DuPont company), Texas Instruments, The Progeria Research Foundation, Trimble Navigation, United Way, Vonage, and Wind River Systems.

 - Research and development collaborations involving technology companies, universities (such as California Institute of Technology, Carnegie Mellon University, Harvard, MIT, Stanford, Texas A&M and University of California), and research institutions (such as National Institutes of Health).